axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 # AXA Input Text

-The input text component is a wrapper to the HTML input element with custom styling and additional functionality.
+The &lt,axa-input-text&gt; component is a wrapper for the HTML &lt;input&gt; element with custom styling and additional functionality.
-It accepts most of the same properties as the HTML input, but the accept only `type=text or type=email type=password`.
+It accepts most of the same properties as HTML &lt;input&gt;, but with `type`restricted to `type=text`, `type=email `, or `type=password`.

 ## Usage